 Why is this important to understand?
 Because social media has changed many of us in very fundamental ways.
 Because we feel safe behind the polished glass of our computers, we are now more likely to share things online than we ever would offline.
 How many times have you shared a photo you snapped off your mobile phone within seconds of it being taken?
 Did you know that embedded within that photo’s metadata are GPS coordinates of the exact location where the photo was taken?
 The barriers of entry into the online social world are so low now that we don’t take the time to adequately think through what we’re sharing and what consequences that sharing could bring.

 Within the past year, I have seen a massive shift in the consumption and broadcast habits of people who use social media.
 A random scroll through my Twitter stream reveals fewer genuine conversations between people and more headlines, marketing spam, and people talking loudly for no particular reason.
-The great echo chamber of social seems to be getting quieter.
-I think this is because to some degree, the novelty of the instant share reflex has finally worn off.
-People are waking up to the reality of all that social media data they have strewn about them on the internet, and realized the unforeseen second order effects of their actions Who can remember everything they’ve said or shared for the past several years?
+The great echo chamber of social media seems to be getting quieter.
+I think this is because, to some degree, the novelty of the instant share reflex has finally worn off.
+People are waking up to the reality of all that social media data they have strewn about them on the internet, and realizing the unforeseen second-order effects of their actions.
+Who can remember everything they’ve said or shared for the past several years?
 Was any of it damning personally?
-Did any of that content pose a risk to the poster’s security, familial or otherwise?
+Did any of that content pose a risk to the poster’s security, whether familial or otherwise?

 Ask yourselves these questions before the next time you tweet.
 Even the ambient sounds of tweeting birds soothe for a time until their noise grows into cacophony.